SciBorgs/SciGuides/projects/DifferentialDrive.md

 ```

 As we said earlier, there will be four motors total, two on the right and two on the left.
 We're going to call one on each side the leader, and one the follower.
 In the example code I added ports for the motors on the right.
 Make sure you add for the ones on the left as well!
 You can assign any values that you want, as long as they are all different (and if you ever want to test this on a real drive train, you'll need to make sure the ports are accurate).

-#### Motor instantiation
+## Drive

-Now, let's go back to `Drive.java` and make our motor objects!
+Now let's go back to `Drive.java` and write our subsystem!
+### Motor instantiation

+First off, we have to actually make our motor objects.
 We'll use the ports form `Ports.java`, and the motor type for all of our motors will be `MotorType.kBrushless`.

 To do this, you will first need to import `MotorType`, `Ports`, and `CanSparkMAX`.
 You will also have to import `SubsystemBase` so that you can make `Drive` into a Subsystem: